Mike Garland – The Forgiven 42

 “Yeah it’s my mom, but the way she phrased that…it’s unbelievable.
 What more could I say?”

 Mike Garland has been through it all.
 The highest of highs – seven Big Ten Championships, seven Finals Fours and one National Championship - and the lowest of lows - growing up without a father, meeting him at age 42, losing him six weeks later…and to a lesser degree, taking the heat for a rebuilding stage and culture change at Cleveland State.

 And yet, Mike is one of the most fortunate and blessed human beings on the face of the planet.
-He has a wonderful family, including a mother who instilled his strength in him, he’s an indispensable piece of one of the most successful college basketball programs ever, and he has the gift of being able to pass along help and advice to those who find themselves in shoes he once stood in himself.
+He has a wonderful family, including a mother who instilled his strength in him, he’s an indispensible piece of one of the most successful college basketball programs ever, and he has the gift of being able to pass along help and advice to those who find themselves in shoes he once stood in himself.

 So, what would Mike Garland tell those people in need of a helping hand?

 “Number one…the bitterness is going to do nothing but set you behind; there’s nothing that holding a grudge or animosity towards the company who fired you, or the dad that left your life, can do.
 As a matter of fact, it’s all about you being a forgiving person.”